DiogoApostolo/pycol/docs/validation.md

 </p>

-As most of the experimented metrics take into account the local region around each sample, it is expected that the values for the measures will represent lower complexity, since as seen in Figure XX these datasets present low local overlap, with very well-defined clusters.
+As most of the experimented metrics take into account the local region around each sample, it is expected that the values for the measures will represent lower complexity, since as seen in the figures these datasets present low local overlap, with very well-defined clusters.
 An exception is input noise, which is a feature based metric and should have high values, since none of the two features is able to linearly separate any of the datasets.
 The results of these experiments are presented bellow and are within expectations, as most of the measures indicate a low complexity.
 The measures between 0 and 1 are lower than 0.5, when 1 represents high complexity and higher than 0.5 when 1 represents low complexity.
 Also, as expected, input noise, being a feature based metric, gives very high values, representing high complexity.
 The two measures that got results which defied expectations were purity and neighbourhood separability, which both have similar formulations.
 However, being multi-resolution metrics, this result is most likely due to the need for better parametrization, which is very dataset dependent.

 | Measure       | Value 1   | Value 2   | Value 3   | Value 4   |